 When the output of some units can be used as inputs to other units, or if two organizations pool markets and expertise that result in lower costs and generate profits it is often referred to as creating:

-a. a value web.
+a. value activities.

-d. core competencies.
+c. core competencies.

 Benchmarking: